 What Does this Legislation Do?

-Legislation allowing adult victims of childhood sexual abuse to sue perpetrators has been in the works in Pennsylvania for years.
+Legislation allowing adult victims of child sexual abuse to sue perpetrators has been in the works in Pennsylvania for years.
 Unfortunately, there’s been little progress in giving childhood sexual abuse victims the ability to seek the justice they deserve until recently.
 At the beginning of 2023, Pennsylvania Governor Tom Wolf called legislators to the capitol for a special session to vote on legislation addressing childhood sexual abuse.

-The measure again passed the two required sessions, but hurdles may still prevent it from making it to Pennsylvania voters.
+The measure again passed the two required sessions.
+But hurdles may still prevent it from making it to Pennsylvania voters.

 What Happens Next and When Can Victims Seek Justice?